Creating a Facebook App

 2. Deauthorize Callback URL:

 (and press Check URI)

-If you're using the walkthrough, skip ahead to step #14.
-If you don't already have AE open, go to a new tab and log into your AE dashboard account.
+If you don't already have AE open, go to a new tab and log into your AE account.

-14. Paste your App ID (a.k.a Key) and Secret into the AE window
+13. Paste your App ID and Secret into the AE window.

 The first stage is complete and you've built your basic Facebook App.